Open-Source-Medical-Supplies/project-library-api/README.md

 ## Overview

-This project uses [Supabase](https://supabase.com/) to host and manage database resources and serverless functions.
-The main code is located in the `supabase/functions` folder.
+This project uses [Supabase](https://supabase.com/) to store the project library data in a Postgresql we that can be easily queried and modified.
+The project also leverages serverless functions, located in the `supabase/functions` folder.
 Each function is written in [Deno](https://deno.land/) and deployed through the Supabase Edge Functions framework.

-## Data Models

-The primary data model in this project is a 'projects' table.

-## Environment Setup

-You will need to setup a couple environment variables to be able to connect to Supabase.

 ## Project Structure